sco0ter/babbler/xmpp-documentation/src/site/markdown/errors.md

 There is one abstract `XmppException` for most kind of exceptions, which are related to XMPP.

-For now, there are three subclasses of it:
+Mainly, there are three subclasses of it:

 * `StreamErrorException`  for [Stream Errors][Stream Errors].
 * `StanzaException` for [Stanza Errors][Stanza Errors].